-One year ago, a historian from a museum in Lueneburg, Germany, contacted me.
-“Are you the great granddaughter of Robert Heinemann?” she asked.
+A couple years ago, a historian from a museum in Lueneburg, Germany, contacted me.
+“Are you the great-granddaughter of Robert Heinemann?” she asked.

 They were looking for descendants of Robert’s father, my great, great grandfather, Marcus Heinemann, who had been a leading Jewish citizen in Lueneburg many years before Hitler.

 The museum had items stolen from Marcus’s estate by the Nazis.
 Marcus had 17 children and the museum wanted to return the estate items to the descendants.
 That opened an amazing door to the past.